 Of course, Qingdao is also home to its famous brewery and Beer Street, giving the city a relaxed and entertaining vibe not found anywhere else in China.

-- Public Transportation: 1 international airport, 1 high-speed railway station, 1 international ferry terminal (to Japan & Korea), hundreds of bus routes, taxis
+- Public Transportation: 1 international airport, 1 high-speed railway station, 4 subway lines, 1 international ferry terminal (to Japan & Korea), hundreds of bus routes, taxis

 - Language: Mandarin, local dialects

 - Climate: Temperate, four distinct seasons